msu-netlab/MSU_CSCI_566_PAs/README.md

 ## Instructions

 Complete the following assignment in your project group.
-Submit your work on D2L into the “Programming Assignment 3” group submission folder.
+Submit your work on D2L into the “Programming Assignment 4” group submission folder.

 ## Learning Objectives

 In this programming assignment you will:

- - Implement a network communication application using message queues
+ - Implement a network communication application using a publish/subscribe system
- - Benchmark the performance of one of message queue technologies discussed in class
+ - Benchmark the performance of one of the pub/sub technologies discussed in class

 ## Overview

 In this project you will continue the process of measuring the performance of the different communication technologies currently available for implementation of augmented reality&nbsp;(AR) services.
 The set of technologies we will consider in this assignment is:

-  - Amazon SQS
-  - RabbitMQ
+  - Apache Kafka
-  - ZeroMQ
+  - Apache Pulsar
-  - Firebase Cloud Messaging
-  - Google Cloud Messaging (the old version)
+  - Google Cloud Pub/Sub
+  - Akka

 Your task is to set up a basic network communication application using one of the technologies and measure its performance within the framework parameters, factors, and metrics and define your experiment.
-Additionally there are a number of message queue technologies our there.
+Additionally there are a number of pub/sub technologies our there.
 If you are interested in using a technology not on the list above, please talk with me first.